TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 ## Part 1
 The goal of this lab is to practice using and accessing items from lists of lists.

-You will be given a nested list, `schedule`, where the first list represents morning activities, the second list represents afternoon activities, the third list represents evening activities.
+You will be given a nested list, `schedule`, where the first list represents morning activities, the second list represents afternoon activities, and the third list represents evening activities.

 This program will allow the user to ask or update what activities you do in the morning, afternoon, or evening.
 The user can request you `print all` the activities at that time, or request a specific activity.